Trump’s economic team facing test in trade war

 Trade adviser Peter Navarro, a cheerleader for tariffs, told CNN this month that the tariffs are “not hurting anybody here” — even though Home Depot, Macy’s and other companies have warned about the damage to corporate profits and academic research has quantified a cost being borne by U.S. consumers.

 Trump, for his part, has tried to put the blame for the recent turbulence on Federal Reserve Chair Jerome Powell, whose credibility and political independence is deemed crucial for calming financial markets worldwide.
+Trump remains frustrated with Mnuchin for recommending Powell — one reason some think acting chief of staff Mick Mulvaney has taken on an increasingly active role.

 Trump’s team has its fans.

-Stephen Moore, a longtime Trump economic adviser whose nomination to a seat on the Federal Reserve board was pulled, praised Kudlow as “spectacular” and said acting chief of staff Mick Mulvaney’s role advising Trump on the economy has been underappreciated.
+Stephen Moore, a longtime Trump economic adviser whose nomination to a seat on the Federal Reserve board was pulled, praised Kudlow as “spectacular” and said Mulvaney’s role advising Trump on the economy has been underappreciated.
 He called Mulvaney probably the second most important economic voice in the administration.

 “Everybody’s concerned about the fact the economy’s slowed down,” said Moore, who thinks the problem has been overstated.
 “I think people are going to look foolish a couple of months from now.”